dmitryb-dev/eventsystem/README.md

 # Event System / Event Bus / Messages channel for embedded systems #

 There is a library that helps you to orginize your code for embedded systems.
 The events are one producer - one consumer thread safe.
-In the wild it means that you can create some channel between interrupts and main cicle of program.
+In the wild it means that you can create some channel between interrupts and main cycle of program.

 ## Data channel ##